 Craig Venter, Ph.D., is regarded as one of the leading scientists of the 21st century for his numerous invaluable contributions to genomic research.
 He is Founder, Chairman, and CEO of the J. Craig Venter Institute (JCVI), a not-for-profit, research organization with approximately 300 scientists and staff dedicated to human, microbial, plant, synthetic and environmental genomic research, and the exploration of social and ethical issues in genomics.
 About / Bios / Hamilton O. Smith.
 About Biographies Hamilton O.

-About / Bios / Clyde Hutchison.
 Clyde A. Hutchison III.
 Hutchison Home Page -- Research -- Publications -- Hutchison Laboratory -- Academic and Research Affiliations -- Contact Clyde -- Professional CV -- Non-Scientific Interests MOLECULAR GENETICS Research Interests This laboratory has carried out investigations on biological systems ranging from bacteriophage to mice.

 First-self-replicating-synthetic-bacterial-cell-constructed-by-j-craig-venter-institute-researchers-94485589.
 ROCKVILLE, Md. and SAN DIEGO, May 20 /PRNewswire-USNewswire/ -- Researchers at the J.

 Craig Venter Institute (JCVI), a not-for-profit genomic research organization, published results today describing the successful construction of the first self-replicating, synthetic bacterial cell.
 The team synthesized the 1.08 million base pair chromosome of a modified Mycoplasma mycoides genome.
 The synthetic cell is called Mycoplasma mycoides JCVI-syn1.0 and is the proof of principle that genomes can be designed in the computer, chemically made in the laboratory and transplanted into a recipient cell to produce a new self-replicating cell controlled only by the synthetic genome.
 This research will be published by Daniel Gibson et al in the May 20th edition of Science Express and will appear in an upcoming print issue of Science.